gregorywilsonjr/aws-pci-continuous-compliance-lab/README.md

 ---

-## Toolkit Alignment (TWN Focus)
+## Toolkit Alignment (DevOps Focus)

-We intentionally keep to the TWN Demo Projects tooling family — **Terraform, AWS CLI, Docker, Jenkins, Python** — so you stay inside one mental model while you grow the lab.
-(The TWN Demo Projects index covers these pillars extensively.)
+We intentionally keep to the DevOps tooling family — **Terraform, AWS CLI, Docker, Jenkins, Python** — so you stay inside one mental model while you grow the lab.

-> Reference: The TWN Demo Projects overview spans AWS, Terraform, Docker, Jenkins, Python modules and aligns with our selected tools for this lab. fileciteturn0file0
+> Reference: The DevOps tools overview spans AWS, Terraform, Docker, Jenkins, Python modules, and aligns with our selected tools for this lab. fileciteturn0file0

 ---